 Preprints are held in an archive run by Portico, who will post the full Research Square content repository in the event of the site ceasing to exist.
 This ensures permanence of all content posted to the platform.

 Martina Bientzle, Ulrike Cress, Joachim Kimmerle.
-Development of domain-specific epistemological beliefs of physiotherapists: A longitudinal study, 22 October 2019, PREPRINT (Version 3) available at Research Square [+https://doi.org/10.21203/rs.2.9685/v3]
+Development of domain-specific epistemological beliefs of physiotherapists: A longitudinal study, 22 October 2019, PREPRINT (Version 3) available at Research Square [https://doi.org/10.21203/rs.2.9685/v3]

-Because preprints are posted before they have undergone expert scrutiny, they should not be considered conclusive, valid, or suitable for dissemination as established information or used to guide clinical practice.
+Because preprints are posted before they have undergone expert scrutiny, they should not be considered conclusive, or suitable for dissemination as established information or used to guide clinical practice.
 As with journal articles, readers should use their judgement or seek expert opinion themselves before using the information to inform their own research, writing, or behavior.
 Additional guidance for reporters seeking to cover preprints can be found here.